ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.1-Windows-Server-Administration-Foundations/README.md

 **Technology:** Microsoft Windows Server 2025

-**Domain:** Microsoft Infrastructure Administration | Identity Foundations
+**Domain:** Microsoft Infrastructure Administration

 ---

 # Overview

-This laboratory establishes the foundation for Microsoft infrastructure administration by deploying and validating a Windows Server 2025 environment.
+This laboratory establishes the infrastructure foundation for the Microsoft Infrastructure Administration phase.

-Following the completion of identity-focused laboratories in Microsoft Entra ID, this phase expands into the infrastructure layer that supports modern Microsoft enterprise environments.
+Following the completion of identity-focused laboratories in Microsoft Entra ID, this phase expands into the underlying systems that support modern Microsoft enterprise environments.

-The objective was not simply to install Windows Server, but to create a reliable administration platform for future laboratories covering:
+The objective of this laboratory was to deploy, configure, and validate a Windows Server 2025 environment that can be used for future administration exercises involving:

-- Windows Server administration
 - Active Directory Domain Services
+- Group Policy
 - PowerShell administration
-- Security configuration
+- Windows security
 - Enterprise troubleshooting

-Modern Microsoft environments depend on the interaction between infrastructure, identity, and security.

-A strong understanding of Windows Server administration provides the foundation required for effective identity and cloud administration.
+Understanding Windows Server administration provides the foundation required for effective identity, hybrid infrastructure, and cloud administration.

 ---

 # Objective

-The objectives of this laboratory were to:
+The objectives of this laboratory were:

-- Deploy a Windows Server 2025 environment
+- Deploy a Windows Server 2025 virtual machine
-- Validate the server installation
-- Confirm operating system configuration
+- Confirm successful operating system installation
+- Validate server identity
 - Verify administrative access
-- Validate network connectivity
+- Validate network configuration
+- Confirm external connectivity
 - Establish a documented server baseline
-- Prepare the environment for future infrastructure administration exercises

 ---